-ARTICLE 22 Miscellaneous Procedures
+ARTICLE 25 Miscellaneous Procedures

 - A. This Agreement shall supersede any rules, regulations, or practices of the Board which shall be contrary to or inconsistent with its terms.
 It shall likewise supersede any contrary or inconsistent terms contained in any individual teacher contracts heretofore in effect.
 All future teacher contracts (individual) shall be made expressly subject to the terms of this Agreement.
 The provisions of this Agreement shall be incorporated into and be considered part of the established policies of the Board except where it is in conflict with the law. - B. If any provision of this Agreement or any application of the Agreement to any employee or group of employees shall be found contrary to the law, then such provision or application shall not be deemed valid and subsisting except to the extent permitted by law, but all other provisions or applications shall continue in full force and effect. - C. The Linden Board of Education and Local 10/MEA/NEA, Linden Unit hereby agree that any changes in the Master Agreement which were not bargained and agreed to by both parties but which were inadvertently printed in the successor Master Agreement shall not be honored by either party.
-Conversely, any changes in the Master Agreement which were bargained and agreed to by both parties but which were inadvertently omitted in the printed successor Master Agreement shall be honored by both parties.

-- D. All contract references to day shall mean calendar days unless otherwise specified as, for example, school days. - E. The Board and the Association agree to meet one time per month, or as necessary, throughout the school year to address issues related to the contract. - F. The Board and the Association will establish a health insurance study committee.
+Conversely, any changes in the Master Agreement which were bargained and agreed to by both parties but which were inadvertently omitted in the printed successor Master Agreement shall be honored by both parties. - D. All contract references to day shall mean calendar days unless otherwise specified as, for example, school days. - E. The Board and the Association agree to meet one time per month, or as necessary, throughout the school year to address issues related to the contract. - F. The Board and the Association will establish a health insurance study committee.
 This committee will be comprised of representatives from the teachers' bargaining committee and representatives from the administrative bargaining committee.
-This committee will be established and have a regular meeting schedule on or before October 1, 2006 and will complete their investigation by March 1, 2007.
+This committee will be established immediately following Contract Ratification in 2008 and will complete it's investigation by December 2009.